Skip to main content

 6. Prevention recommendations tailored to how the infection likely occurred

-Professional removal typically takes 1–2 hours and costs $75–$150.
-The advantage over DIY is certainty — a professional guarantees the infection is fully eliminated and hardens your system against reinfection.
+Professional removal typically takes 1–2 hours.
+The advantage over DIY is certainty — a professional confirms exactly what infected the system, guarantees the infection is fully eliminated, and hardens your system against reinfection.
 If you are comparing repair options, see our Geek Squad vs local computer repair pricing comparison.

 How to Prevent Future Infections